-A trawl survey is carried in NAFO Subarea 1 and NAFO Division 0A east of 60°30'W, as a contribution to the assessment of the stock of the Northern Shrimp (Pandalus borealis).
-In 2018, 235 stations were fished in 38 fishing days; 184 provided data to the shrimp survey in all strata.
+A trawl survey is carried out in NAFO Subarea 1 and NAFO Division 0A east of 60°30'W, as a contribution to the assessment of the stock of the Northern Shrimp (Pandalus borealis).
+In 2020, 247 stations were fished in 30 fishing days; 187 stations provided data to the shrimp survey in all strata., except for stratum C0 and strata W8-2 and W9-4.

-In 2018, the annual trawl survey was conducted with a chartered vessel, the Faroese trawler Sjurdarberg.
-All the standard gear from the research vessel Paamiut (such as cosmos trawl, doors, all equipment such as bridles ect, Marport sensors on doors and headlines) were used, in attempt to make the 2018 survey identical as possible with the previous years survey.
+In 2020, the annual trawl survey was conducted with a chartered vessel, the Islandic trawler Helga Maria.
+All the standard gear from the research vessel Paamiut (such as cosmos trawl, doors, all equipment such as bridles etc. Marport sensors on doors and headlines) were used, in attempt to make the 2020 survey as identical as possible with the previous year's survey with Paamiut.

-The 2003 peak in total survey and fishable biomasses has been followed by continuous decline, reaching in 2014 the lowest levels since 1997.
+The 2003 peak in total survey and fishable biomasses was followed by a continuous decline, reaching in 2014 the lowest levels since 1997.
 In aggregate, the stock has shown no clear trends since 2007.
-In fact, at short term (10 year), there has been fluctuations in the stock with ups and downs in biomass.
-The overall survey biomass increased by 49% over 2016 to 316.2 Kt, remained almost stable in 2018 at 292 Kt.
-The total survey biomass is 113% of its past 10-yr mean, 119% of its past five year mean, and almost at its serial mean (293.3 Kt).
-Offshore regions comprise 76% of the total survey biomass, and 24% is inshore in Disko Bay and Vaigat.
+In fact, at short term (10 years), there has been fluctuations in the stock with ups and downs in biomass.
+The overall survey biomass increased by 13% to 378 Kt in 2020, little higher than the 2019 value at 334 Kt.
+The total survey biomass is 143% of its past 10-year mean, 132% of its past five-year mean, and above its serial mean (297 Kt).
+Offshore regions comprise 82% of the total survey biomass, and 18% is inshore in Disko Bay and Vaigat.
+The Fishable proportion (87%) of the survey biomass is below the serial mean (92%).
+Both female and male biomass is above the serial means.